oliverskawronek/compass-navigator/README.md

-# compass-navigator
+# CompassNavigator
-Simple navigation app for Android that works offline
+Simple navigation app for Android that works offline.